constance012/constance012/README.md

 I am a 23-ish __Game Developer__ with _Unity Engine_ who hails from a small but beautiful country in South-east Asia, __Vietnam__ 🇻🇳.
 I am also a __Pixel Art Hobbyist__, which allows me to create graphic assets for games I develop.

-I have been studying __Unity Engine__ for ___over 2 years___ now, and have developed various of games for _PC_ and _Mobile_ under my own studio - __CST Games__ or collaborated with other friends of mine, although most of them have not really been finished yet because I'm currently a last year student at my university, so a significant percentage of my time must be spent on university/graduation works.
+I have been studying __Unity Engine__ for ___over 2 years___ now, and have developed various of games for _PC_ and _Mobile_ under my own studio - [__CST Games__](https://constance012.itch.io/) or collaborated with other friends of mine, although most of them have not really been finished yet because I'm currently a last year student at my university, so a significant percentage of my time must be spent on university/graduation works.

 But beside all that, I really like participating in Game Jams, because it's a good place to show off what I've learnt over the years, and also to learn more from other developers as well.
-Most recently, I have participated in __Ludum Dare 55__ along with my 2 other friends with our entry [__Necrogirl__]( https://ldjam.com/events/ludum-dare/55/necrogirl), we got pretty good scores overall after the jam concluded.
+Most recently, I have participated in __Ludum Dare 57__ along with my 2 other friends with our entry [__Into The Abyss__]( https://ldjam.com/events/ludum-dare/57/into-the-abyss-2), we got pretty good scores overall after the jam concluded.

-As of now, I'm working as a full-time ___Unity Developer___ at [__Amanotes__](https://www.amanotes.com/).
+As of now, I'm working as a full-time ___Unity Developer___ at [__Amanotes (MEP)__](https://www.amanotes.com/).
 I'm grateful for being able to find my dream job, and now I'm eager to further enhance my knowledge and accumulate more experience.
-Finally, if you want to reach out to me any reasons, feel free to contact me at ___lvq13302@gmail.com___
+Finally, if you want to reach out to me for anything, feel free to contact me at ___lvq13302@gmail.com___

 <img align="left" src="./images/Detective/Detective_New_256_R.png" alt="image" width="135" height="270"/>

 _TLDR_, this is a brief description of me:
 - 💻  I'm a last year university student, with over _2 years_ of self-taught experience in game development with __Unity Engine__.
-- 🎮  I really like participate in Game Jams, because I can put my game-making skill to its limit!
+- 🎮  I really like participate in Game Jams, because I can push my game-making skill to its limit!
 - 🌍  I hail from __Vietnam__, Earth, Milky Way Galaxy.
 - 📫  Contact me at ___lvq13302@gmail.com___
-- 🚀  I'm currently working on the localization of [__my LOWREZJAM entry - Motion Paradox.__](http://github.com/constance012/Motion_Paradox)
+- 🚀  I'm currently working on the procedural generation of [__our recent Ludum Dare entry - Into The Abyss.__](http://github.com/constance012/Into_The_Abyss)
 - 🏢  I'm working as a ___full-time___ Unity/Game Developer.
-- 🧠  In the meantime, I'm also learning more about __Pixel Art__, __Unity 6__, and __advanced stuff__ in Unity such as Multiplayer, Networking, Procedural Generation,...
+- 🧠  In the meantime, I'm also learning more about __Pixel Art__, __Unity 6__, and __advanced stuff__ in Unity such as _Multiplayer_, _Addressables_, _Procedural Generation_,...
 - 🚗  Lastly, I'm a sucker for cars and aviation and an appreciator of US-UK music.

 ### My skills: